Henryjiepanli/PU_RS/README.md

 **Progressive Uncertainty-Guided Network for Binary Segmentation in High-Resolution Remote Sensing Imagery**

+We are delighted to share that our paper has been successfully accepted by the **ISPRS Journal of Photogrammetry and Remote Sensing (ISPRS 2026)**.

 PUGNet is designed to explicitly model and exploit predictive uncertainty for accurate binary segmentation in high-resolution remote sensing images.
 The framework supports both **single-temporal semantic segmentation** and **bi-temporal change detection** scenarios.

 ---